dthyresson/ai-movie-mashup/README.md

 ![E.T. and Footloose](./docs/et-footloose.png)
 ![Forever and Pink](./docs/forever-pink.png)

+-- old screenshots. new ones coming soon with the agent streaming.

 ## Video Demo

 I recorded a video demo of the app that shows the main features in action.

 [👀 Watch the Demo](https://screen.studio/share/JRN2137W)

+-- Old demo. a little out of date. new one coming soon with the agent streaming.

 ## Important !!!